Dental Costs in Dallas, Texas (2026)

 Where can I get low-cost dental care in Dallas?

-The Texas A&M College of Dentistry is located in Dallas and offers supervised student care at roughly 40-60% below private-practice fees — an all-in implant there can fall to about $1,700-$2,550.
+The Texas A&M College of Dentistry is located in Dallas and offers supervised student care at roughly 40-60% below private-practice fees — an all-in implant there can fall well below the $4,250 city average.
 The Dallas County Dental Society and Prism Health North Texas also list reduced-cost clinics, and many offices run $50/month membership plans that discount fees for the uninsured.

 How much do braces cost in Dallas?